hyling/kean.github.io/_posts/2017-12-01-naive-date-and-time.markdown

 uuid: 60d37e50-dd6b-40e5-bfa9-c22e21a7a5a9
 ---

 Foundation offers [great APIs](https://developer.apple.com/documentation/foundation/dates_and_times) for manipulating dates with time zones (e.g. working with something like `2017-09-29T15:00:00+0300`).
-However, sometimes it might be a bit frustrating when you just need **naive** date or time.
+However, sometimes it might be a bit frustrating when you just need a **naive** date or time.

 So what exactly is a naive date or a naive time?
 They are called "naive" because they don't have a time zone associated with them.
 For example: